2023 Guide to Writing The Best Attorney Website Profile

 Particularly for multiple biographies within the same firm, you'll want to establish some consistent ground rules with regard to writing conventions and what, exactly, is to be included in each bio.
 Our advice here applies equally for solos, however!

-First name vs. Ms./Mr. vs. "Attorney" — it is increasingly common for most types of practices to use an attorney's first name in a bio after initially stating his or her full name.
+- First name vs. Ms./Mr. vs. "Attorney" — It is increasingly common for most types of practices to use an attorney's first name in a bio after initially stating his or her full name.
 We generally recommend using first names like this, except for firms with very formal tones.
 Other attorneys who might want to stick with Ms. or Mr. include younger solos and others with a need to establish gravitas instead of appearing too informal.
-"Attorney [Lastname]," which was previously commonly used in an attempt to increase SEO, is no longer recommended for SEO.
+In the past it was common to refer to lawyers as "Attorney [Last Name]" throughout their website.
+This was an older SEO tactic for increasing recognition by search engines, but is no longer recommended.
 It should be used only if this titular use of "Attorney" is common practice where your firm is located.

-First- vs. third-person voice — we generally recommend that bios be written in third-person, which lends a degree of authority, makes it easier to describe accomplishments without sounding boastful, and allows for a single "voice" throughout a website.
-But, when done well, first-person can also be very effective in establishing a personal rapport with readers.
+- First- vs. third-person voice — We generally recommend that bios be written in third-person (e.g., “Sam’s practice serves the entire Detroit Metro area…”).
+This lends a degree of authority, makes it easier to describe accomplishments without sounding boastful, and allows for a single "voice" throughout a website.
+But, when done well, first-person (e.g., “I immigrated to Maryland as a child…”) can also be very effective in establishing a personal rapport with readers.
 It works particularly well in personal areas of law like divorce and family law.
 The first-person bio of Maple Grove, Minnesota family law attorney Susan Mundahl is a great example.
 Washington criminal defense attorney Justin Campbell also uses first-person well.

-Indeterminate dates (when possible) — another tip is to avoid very specific dates or numbers if these will require updating too often in order to remain accurate.
-Don't say you have 22 years of experience, for example — say you have over 20 years of experience.
+- Use “Low-Maintenance Numbers” when Possible — As a matter of convenience, avoid very specific dates or numbers if these will require updating too often in order to remain accurate.
+Don't say you have 22 years of experience, for example — say you have more than 20 years of experience.
 Don't say you won a particularly impressive jury verdict last year — say you won it recently or state the particular year.
-Similarly, don't give the ages of each of your kids since, if they're anything like mine, those suckers probably have a predictable habit of changing ages constantly — rather, call them "young," or "high-school-aged," or "college-aged."
+Similarly, don't give the ages of each of your kids since, if they're anything like mine, they have a vexing habit of getting a little older with every passing year.
+Instead, call them "young," or "high-school-aged," or "college-aged."

-In closing, two final recommendations!
-First, don't go it alone: absolutely have friends or colleagues review a draft of your bio — and be sure to specifically request constructive criticism, or they'll be too nice.
+First, don't go it alone.
+Have friends or colleagues review a draft of your bio — and be sure to specifically request constructive criticism, or they'll be too nice.
 (In fact, go one better and have your spouse review it — spouses are often the most candid!)
 It is hard to get enough distance from your own bio to have a good sense of how it will read to others.
 In this vein, it can also be great to have someone else actually write the bio for you.
-You'd be surprised what a fresh set of eyes sees in your background and accomplishments!
+A fresh set of eyes and ears are often able to uncover patterns in our background, accomplishments, and interests that are invisible to us and yet get at the essence of what we bring to a professional relationship.

-Finally, don't forget to update your website bio!
-Although we advised avoiding precise numbers where they'll need to be updated all the time, this does not mean you should treat your website profile as a static piece you set and forget.
+Finally, don't forget to update your website bio.
+Although we advise avoiding precise numbers where they'll need to be updated all the time, this does not mean you should treat your website profile as a static piece you set and forget.
 Ideally, take a look at your bio at least yearly.
-Obviously you'll want to update stale dates and add things like new honors and publications.
+Obviously, you'll want to update stale dates and add things like new honors and publications.
 But also ensure that the range and focus of your practice is still accurately represented and recent accomplishments are highlighted where appropriate.